Chlamydia

 All young people (aged 13 to 15) can have a chlamydia test at an iCaSH clinic.

-If you live in Milton Keynes or Norfolk
+If you live in Milton Keynes

 Young women and other people with a womb or ovaries (aged 16 to 24) can order a free chlamydia postal testing kit from the Terrence Higgins Trust (NCSP).